SAP/ui5-uiveri5/README.md

 ## Support
-If you face a problem, please check our list of common [issues](docs/issues.md) If you think you found a bug or have a question, please create a new github issue.
+If you face a problem, please check our list of common [issues](docs/issues.md) If you think you found a bug, please create a new [github issue](https://github.com/SAP/ui5-uiveri5/issues/new).
+If you have a question, please ask on [StackOverflow](http://stackoverflow.com/questions/tagged/uiveri5)

 ## Known Bugs
 No major bugs known.
-To file a bug report, please go to our issues list on GitHub.

 ## Release plan
 See how we plan to continue in our [TODO](docs/todo.md)